zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

     9. Name server IP address, key tag and DNSKEY algorithm code ("DS05_ALGO_NOT_ZONE_SIGN")
     10. Name server IP address, key tag and DNSKEY algorithm code ("DS05_ALGO_OK")

-4. For each name server IP address in *NS IP* do:
+5. For each unique name server IP address in *NS Name and IP* do:

     1. Send *DNSKEY Query* to the name server IP.
     2. Add the name server IP to the *Ignored NS IP* set and go to next name